department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility.md

 ---
 layout: page-breadcrumbs.html
+title: About VA Insurance Options And Eligibility
-title: About VA insurance options and eligibility
+heading: About VA insurance options and eligibility
 display_title: Options and eligibility
-description: If you're a Veteran, a service member, or the spouse or dependent child of a service member, find out which VA life insurance program may be right for you.
-If you're ending your active-duty service, in some cases you must act within 120 days of leaving the military to ensure no lapse in coverage.
+description: Find out which VA insurance program may be right for you as a Veteran, service member, spouse, or dependent child.
+If you're ending your active-duty service, in some cases you must act within 120 days of leaving the military to ensure no lapse in life insurance coverage.
+keywords: va insurance
 concurrence:
 template: detail-page
 no_article_bottom_padding: true